Yu-AnChen/PCQ/index.md

 ## About Minerva
-### Exploring the primary image data in Lin-Wang-Sorger et al.
+### Exploring the primary image data in Gaglia et al.

-The images in Lin et al. (2021) comprise a ~4.5 TB dataset with some images as large as 1 gigapixel.
+The images in Gaglia et al. (2021) comprise a ~XXX TB dataset with some images as large as 1 gigapixel.
 We provide access to this information without restriction (as required by the NCI Moonshot effort) but it is not in a convenient form for reviewers or general users to explore.
 The open source Minerva software was